Mycophenolate Mofetil Hydrochloride (mye-koe-FEN-oh-late MOE-fe-til hye-droe-KLOR-ide)

 - If this medicine gets on your skin, wash the area with soap and water, and tell your caregiver.
 If you get the medicine in your eyes, nose, or mouth, rinse the area with large amounts of water, and tell your caregiver.

-- You should not use the injection form of this medicine for too long.
-Your doctor will give you a few doses until your condition improves, and then you will be switched you to an oral medicine that works the same way.
+- You will receive this form of the medicine for a short time until your condition improves.
+Then you will be switched you to an oral form that works the same way.
 If you have any questions about this, talk to your doctor.

 Drugs and Foods to Avoid: